 Value investing is the process of picking stocks that are deemed to be below their 'intrinsic' value.
 This approach primarily focuses on a company's current financials, but should also take into account its future cash flows and growth expectations, as would be done when researching growth stocks.
 If you want to learn more about the differences between growth and value stocks, and what to look for, take a look at this article.

 Growth investors take a different approach; they often seek out the companies of the future.
 The company may not be generating as much revenue as the big players just yet, but it could have a competitive advantage that could see an entire industry overturned over the course of a few years, capturing more market share and profits over the long run.
 Amazon v.s.
 Barnes and Noble or Netflix v.s.
-Blockbuster, once upon a time being a prime example of growth stocks that succeeded.
+Blockbuster, once upon a time, was a prime example of growth stocks that succeeded.

 Value investing can be classified as a risk-averse stance.
 Value investors hunt for deals so as not to get ripped off by paying sky-high valuations for companies, so typically, the downside is limited.
 These companies, once researched appropriately, should be well-capitalized to manage a downturn, and won't face extreme declines in valuation as a result.
 The upside, on the other hand, is the gain you get when the market comes back to reality and values the stock fairly, but this can often take years to play out, so patience is key.

 Of course, there are geopolitical risks or black swan events with any stock; take Alibaba for example.
-At an intrinsic value level, the stock is criminally undervalued, but when you take into other factors such as the political climate, and unpredictability, you can see why many investors have decided to steer clear of it.
+At an intrinsic value level, the stock is criminally undervalued, but when you take into other factors such as the political climate, you can see why many investors have decided to steer clear of it.

 For growth stocks, the upside potential is by and large more attractive to investors, but similarly, an investment can take years to play out.
 Growth stocks are valued on their future prospects, which means continuous revenue growth, profitability, and expectations of such remain high as a stock grows into its valuation.